Erin C. Dunn, ScD, MPH

 Dr. Karmacharya’s team differentiates these patient iPSCs along the neuronal lineage to get live neuronal cells in the laboratory that carry the genetic makeup of the patients.
 They will profile these patient iPSC-derived neurons using high-content imaging as well as gene expression studies in the presence of different small molecule perturbations.
 Their goal is to identify robust cellular signatures that underlie the disease biology of schizophrenia and bipolar disorder.
 These disease signatures can then be used in high-throughput screens of small molecule libraries to discover compounds that can modulate and normalize the cellular disease signatures, with an eye towards identifying new diagnostic and therapeutic leads for schizophrenia and bipolar disorder.

-John Pezaris, PhD, Neurosurgery
+John Pezaris, PhD

-2012 Rappaport Research Scholar
+2012 Rappaport Research Fellow

 As a graduate student at MIT, John Pezaris, PhD, pursued research in design for a supercomputer project.
 After his master’s degree, he switched fields to neuroscience, moving to Caltech for doctoral work in computation and neural systems.
 He noted that much of computer architecture was highly applicable to understanding the brain and developed state-of-the-art signal analysis to isolate activity from simultaneously recorded neurons.
 The methods developed have come into wide academic and commercial use.